Bold Street Restaurants

 The Italian Club

-The Italian Club is an institution on Bold Street.
-You can expect freshley prepared and cooked traditional Italian food in cosy surroundings.
+The Italian Club is an institution when it comes to Bold Street restaurants.
+You can expect freshly prepared and cooked traditional Italian food in cosy surroundings.

 The Italian Club Fish